 1. Number 1 Top Acoustic Guitar: The Jasmine S35 Acoustic Guitar, Natural

-The Jasmine S35 Acoustic Guitar can be yours for the low price of $86.62, complete with free shipping!
+The Jasmine S35 Acoustic Guitar can be yours for a low price, complete with free shipping!
 The guitar features a beautiful satin finish and a smooth rosewood fretboard with 20 frets.
 The back and sides of the guitar feature Laminated Nato.
 This dreadnought shaped guitar will give you quite a crisp sound – that’s bang for you buck.

 What Beginners Should Be Looking For In A Guitar